mathie/mathie.github.io/_drafts/personal-code-review.markdown

 changes atomically associated with that hunk.

-When you've accepted all the hunks associated with that change, you can review the proposed comit with `git diff --cached`.
+When you've accepted all the hunks associated with that change, you can review the proposed commit with `git diff --cached`.
 This is your chance to cast a final eye over the change, make sure it's complete, makes sense in isolation, and doesn't have unrelated changes.
 This is also your chance for a personal code review: